-The social learning theory is the philosophy that people can learn from each other through observation, imitation and modeling.
+Social learning theory is the philosophy that people can learn from each other through observation, imitation and modeling.
 The concept was theorized by psychologist Albert Bandura and combined ideas behind behaviorist and cognitive learning approaches.
-Behind the social learning theory is the desire to explain socialization and how it affects human behavior.
+Social learning theory endeavors to study socialization and how it affects human behavior.

-Bandura is most widely known for his Bobo Doll study.
-In these experiments, Bandura had children watch adults model positive and negative behaviors towards a toy doll.
-After observing, the children were asked to interact with the doll.
-Most children that witnessed the negative behavior towards the doll also acted violently towards it while most children who witnessed the positive behavior responded less aggressively.
+Bandura was a psychologist who studied human behavior.
+He is most widely known for his Bobo Doll study.
+In these experiments, Bandura had children watch adults model positive and negative behaviors towards a toy balloon resembling a clown.
+In some cases, the adults were aggressive and violently beat the doll.
+After observing this footage, the children were given hammers and asked to interact with the doll.
+Most children who witnessed the aggressive behavior towards the doll also acted violently towards it, while most children who witnessed positive, non-aggressive behavior responded less aggressively.
 Bandura concluded that the children learned their social behaviors through observation.

 This study acted as the basis for Bandura's theory.
 The social learning theory is still commonly used in social psychology today and relates with other behaviorist theories such as nature versus nurture, symbolic interaction, situated learning, reinforcement learning and social development.

 The basis behind social learning theory is that people observe the behavior, attitudes and consequences of others and then use that information to form their own actions.